 Graduated compression is a typical and extremely effective way of managing and recovering from a variety of accidents and chronic diseases associated with the flow of blood from the lower extremities.
-Problems which may be addressed through graduated compression comprise varicosities, lymphedema, venous eczema and ulceration, deep vein thrombosis, post-thrombotic syndrome, shin splints, calf cramps/strains, and Achilles tendonitis.
+Problems that may be addressed through graduated compression include varicosities, lymphedema, venous eczema and ulceration, deep vein thrombosis, post-thrombotic syndrome, shin splints, calf cramps/strains, and Achilles tendonitis.
 In this post, we will answer the question “How Does Graduated Compression Work?” and clarify how graduated compression stockings and socks work to manage and relieve these afflictions.

 How Does Graduated Compression Work?

 Graduated compression works through using special compression sleeves, bandages, stockings or socks.
 These socks, stockings or sleeves exert the greatest level of compression at the ankle.
 The compression gradually decreases over the garment and into the upper leg.
 The amount of compression at the peak of the garment is generally around 70% of the applied at the bottom level.Since the pressure exerted at the level of the ankle is considerably greater than that higher up, graduated socks and stockings fight the effect of gravity and help the blood to return through the veins towards the center of the body.

 Graduated compression is not only for people who have developed venous issues in the lower body.
 It can also help athletes of any age and ability level function at their best.